 (c) In determining the merits of the dispute, the Arbitrator shall be guided by the rules of law agreed upon by the Parties.
-In the absence of such agreement, the Arbitrator shall be guided by the rules of law and equity that he or she deems to be most appropriate.
-The Arbitrator may grant any remedy or relief that is just and equitable and within the scope of the Parties' Agreement, including, but not limited to, specific performance of a contract or any other equitable or legal remedy.
+In the absence of such agreement, the Arbitrator will be guided by the law or the rules of law that he or she deems to be most appropriate.
+The Arbitrator may grant any remedy or relief that is just and equitable and within the scope of the Parties' agreement, including, but not limited to, specific performance of a contract or any other equitable or legal remedy.